ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

    :feedback_c: Check the starting index.
 Is it correct?
    :feedback_d: You can not start the index at the length of the array.
 You must start at the length of the array minus one.
 This is a common mistake.

-   Given the following code segment (which is identical to the method above) what will be returned when you execute: getIndexOfLastElementSmallerThanTarget(values, 7);
+   Given the following code segment (which is not quite identical to the method above) what will be returned when you execute: ``getIndexOfLastElementSmallerThanTarget(values, 7)``;

    .. code-block:: java